Is Breast Cancer Hereditary?

 If you have breast cancer, chances are it’s not caused by a faulty gene you were born with.
 Most of the time, genes that lead to the disease mutate sometime during your life and aren’t an inherited problem.

 But in about 5% to 10% of cases, the cause is hereditary.
 This means that the cancer is due to a gene change, called a “mutation,” that’s passed down from a parent.

-Researchers have identified hundreds of genes associated with breast cancer, but some seem to play more of a role than others.
+Researchers have identified hundreds of genes linked to breast cancer, but some seem to play more of a role than others.

-Just because you have an inherited gene mutation doesn’t mean you’ll definitely develop breast cancer.
+Just because you have an inherited gene mutation doesn’t mean you’ll definitely get breast cancer.
 It only means you have a greater chance of it happening.

 How Are Gene Mutations Inherited?

 If you inherit a gene mutation for breast cancer, it means that you got it from one or both of your parents.